Prakashmathi2004/NearMe/README.md

 Run the Django server and execute the HTML files.

 ### STEP 5
-Write HTML programs for all the regions identified.

-### STEP 6
-Run the Django server and execute the HTML files.
+Execute the programs and publish them.

 ## CODE
 ~~~